fxrcha/fxrcha/README.md

-# Hello 👋
+## Hello, I'm fxrcha.

-I write awful python codes.
-Also design with terrible hands.
+I write awful python codes, and also design some stuffs with terrible hands.

 ## Also me
 * [Behance](https://www.behance.net/hyunwoocho)